mike-ward/mike-ward.github.io/_posts/2014-07-01-introducing-nancy-pile.md

 **Features**

-  * Concats and minifies style sheets and javascript files.
+  * Concatenates and minifies style sheets and JavaScript files.
   * Won't minify files with ".min." in the file name.
   * Nuget package or include a single file in your current package.
   * Detects when files change.